 Participants must be in good health, disclose their physical fitness and advise any conditions that might impact their participation in the tour.
 Please inform in advance of any special dietary requirements.

 Full refunds issued for cancellations made 7 full days prior to the date and time of requested services.
 Cancellations made within the 7-day and 72-hour window will receive a 50% refund of purchase total.
 Purchases are non-refundable inside of 72 hours.

 About This London Tour

-Though they share the underlying theme of being stonework showplaces, Stonehenge, Bath, and the Cotswolds each reached their height of prominence during a very different chapter in England's history.
+Though they share the underlying theme of being stonework showplaces, Stonehenge and Bath each reached their height of prominence during a very different chapter in England's history.

 Bath actually had two heydays – 1,700 years apart.
 Founded by the Romans on the site of a prolific thermal spring, it became the region's hottest spa destination in the 1st century, and stayed that way for nearly 400 years.
 But when the Romans left Britain, the baths known as Aquae Sullis (named in honor of an ancient Celtic goddess) were abandoned until the Georgian period (1714-1830), attracting aristocrats and commoners alike.
 By the time Jane Austen moved here in 1801, Bath was England's eighth-largest city, and certainly one of its most magnificent – today it has more than 5,000 designated historic buildings, more even than central London.
 With your free time, you may want to visit the wonderfully preserved Roman Baths, sample the mineral-rich water in the Grand Pump Room that overlooks them, explore the town's glorious crescent-shaped townhouse blocks, or stop by the Jane Austen Center for an immersion into her world.